 This is exactly what you are doing when you email people who haven't been opening or clicking anything lately.

 If anything, use this as a method to get people back to your list.
 If they indicate they aren't interested anymore, that means they at least read and clicked your email.
 It is some level of engagement.
 Maybe thank those people for letting you know and offer a coupon or something for free that is different than why they originally got on your list.
 Be careful though!
 These people just said they weren't interested so you'll want to stay low-key and respectful.
 The last thing someone needs is to click "Not Interested" and then get dumped into a 100-email series.
-That is a surefire way to get the Infusionsoft by Keap Email Compliance Team on your doorstep.
+That is a surefire way to get the Keap Email Compliance Team on your doorstep.

 Need Help Identifying Who Is Inactive In Your List Of Contacts?